Read "Think About it..." Online Warrior Stories | Excerpts | News Articles | Poems

 (Christian Religions, A Comparative Chart.
 V2, by Rex Bennett)

-People say, “I can’t believe in a religion that is so new!
-The Church of Jesus Christ of Latter-day Saints has only been around since 1830!”
-Well, look at the starting dates of these Christian religions!
-Did you realize how new other religions were?
-Anti-Mormons argue, “There is no evidence that there was a religious fervor going on during Joseph Smith’s day as Joseph Smith claimed!”
-Look again at those starting dates!
-Looks like there was a lot of religious activity.
-Also, in the book, Eerdmans Handbook to Christianity In America, by Mark A. Noll, Nathan O. Hatch, George M. Marsden, David F. Wells, and John D. Woodbridge, they have devoted three chapters in their book that discuss, in part, the religious excitement of the day in early America.
-Those three chapters being: The Church in an Age of Revolution, The Swelling Tide of Revivalism, and An Age of Experiment and Reform. “...but these were merely the foretaste of the extensive revivals after 1800 that Americans would come to call ‘the Second Great Awakening” (Christianity In America, p173) The evidence speaks for itself.
-And the question remains, “Is there one true church?”
+In the book, Eerdmans Handbook to Christianity In America, by Mark A. Noll, Nathan O. Hatch, George M. Marsden, David F. Wells, and John D. Woodbridge, they have devoted three chapters in their book that discuss, in part, the religious excitement of the day in early America.
+Those three chapters being: The Church in an Age of Revolution, The Swelling Tide of Revivalism, and An Age of Experiment and Reform. “...but these were merely the foretaste of the extensive revivals after 1800 that Americans would come to call ‘the Second Great Awakening” (Christianity In America, p173)

-Would you try and convince the children of man that Christ does not exist?
+Think about this.
+Sometimes, the best way to understand how a crime was committed, is to figure out how you would commit the crime.
+If you were Satan, would you try and convince the children of man that Christ does not exist?
 That certainly would be your ultimate goal, but that attempt alone would be foolish.
 It would have only limited success as only a few of the would be followers would accept that teaching.
 With not a high probability of success with that tactic, the only other real way to derail Christ would be to mislead the children of man, therefore, leading them away from the true teachings of Christ.
 How better to do that, than to create confusion?
 How better to create confusion than to introduce multiple beliefs, coupled with the belief that Christ has no true church?

 What do we have today?
 Confusion?
 Multiple beliefs?